udoprog/udoprog.github.io/_posts/2015-08-28-auto-serialize.md

 of freedom in deciding the exact details of how this serialization is to operate.

-In the serializer, there are no concrete implementations, or static initialization.
+In the serializer, there are no concrete implementations or static initialization.
 Everything is Plain Old _Boring_ Java.

 You activate the serializer would be to add the following snippet to your maven